mrkamel/distributed_job/README.md

 The `#stop` and `#stopped?` methods can be used to globally stop a distributed job in case of errors.
 Contrary, the `#done` method tells the distributed job that the specified part has successfully finished.
-Finally, the `#finished?` method returns true when all parts of the distributed job are finished, which is useful to start cleanup jobs or to even start another subsequent distributed job.
+The `#done` method returns true when all parts of the distributed job have finished, which is useful to start cleanup jobs or to even start another subsequent distributed job.

 That's it.